MakeSoil/Public-Pages/resources.md

 ## Custom Soil Site Posters

 Do you want a custom Soil Site Poster, complete with QR code, which people can use to learn more about your Soil Site?
-Go to your Soil Site ([or create one here](/host)) and you'll find the option on the left hand side of your Soil Site.
+Go to your Soil Site ([or create one here](/host)), click the green Invite button on the right hand side and scroll down to the poster.